durinfab/Home-Assistant-Config/README.md

 ## Software Components ##

 I'm using different Software Components and custom Home Assistant integrations to round off my setup.
-Two big reliefs ist [Home Assistant Supervised](https://github.com/home-assistant/supervised-installer) and [HACS](https://github.com/hacs/integration).
+Two big reliefs are [Home Assistant Supervised](https://github.com/home-assistant/supervised-installer) and [HACS](https://github.com/hacs/integration).
 Home Assistant Supervised is a Docker based version of Home Assistant, which supports the installation of external Integrations (Add-Ons).
 These are executed in their own Docker container (basically their own execution environment).

 You can install different custom integration into your Home Assistant config folder.
 Normally these are managed manually by the user, but [HACS](https://github.com/hacs/integration) gives the opportunity to list, install/update and maintain all of your integrations.
 Beside them, [HACS](https://github.com/hacs/integration) allows you to install custom [Themes](https://hacs.xyz/docs/categories/themes) and [Lovelace-Cards](https://hacs.xyz/docs/categories/plugins).